Her Royal Highness

-HRH Princess Owana Ka'ohelelani La'anui Wilcox Salazar's grandfather was the only son of HRH Princess Theresa Owana Ka'ohelelani La'anui, the primogeniture successor of HRH Princess Elizabeth Keka'aniau La'anui of the Kamehameha Dynasty.
+Her Royal Highness Princess Owana Kaʻōhelelaniʻs grandfather was the only son of HRH Princess Theresa Owana Kaʻōhelelani Laʻanui, the absolute primogeniture successor of HRH Princess Elizabeth Kekaʻaniau Laʻanui of the Kamehameha Dynasty.

-The unfortunate death of the beloved Queen Lili`uokalani in 1917 ended the Kalakaua dynastic line of succession.
-After the queens death, her cousin, the High Chiefess Elizabeth Keka`aniau La`anui became the head of the royal house of Hawai`i and the only ali`i and sole survivor from the Chiefs Children's School.
+The unfortunate death of the beloved Queen Liliʻuokalani in 1917 ended the dynastic line of succession.
+After the queens death, her cousin, the High Chiefess Princess Elizabeth Kekaʻaniau Laʻanui became the head of the royal house and the only aliʻi and sole survivor of the royal family who attended the Chiefs Children's School.
 She was officially proclaimed eligible to the throne by King Kamehameha III and was groomed to be a ruler since the age of 5 years old.
-In 1917, Elizabeth is the only ali`i who could lawfully succeed to the vacant throne under the constitutional laws of the Hawaiian kingdom and publicly proclaimed her sovereign rights as the head of the royal house.
+In 1917, Elizabeth is the only aliʻi who could lawfully succeed to the vacant throne under the constitutional laws of the Hawaiian kingdom and publicly proclaimed her sovereign rights as the head of the royal house.

-After the passing of Princess Elizabeth in 1928, her niece, Princess Theresa Owana Ka'ohelelani La'anui inherits the "fons honorum" as head of the royal house of the Hawaiian Kingdom and continues her royal prerogatives.
+After the passing of Princess Elizabeth in 1928, her niece, Princess Theresa Owana Kaʻōhelelani Laʻanui inherits the "fons honorum" as head of the royal house and continues her royal prerogatives.

-The next primogeniture rights was to her son, Prince Robert Keoua Kalanikupuapaikalaninui Wilcox, having his first daughter, Princess Helena Kalokuokamaile, who was hanai and raised by the Princess Theresa Owana Ka'ohelelani La'anui and became head of the royal house after her death in 1944.
-Her daughter, Princess Owana Ka'ohelelani Salazar succeeded her and became the head of the royal house in 1988, continuing the responsibilities of her royal prerogatives, "jura regalia" her dynastic rights as "de jure", the right of the legitimate head of the royal house, possessing" fons honorum", giving her the right to maintain royal titles and the right to appoint royal titles and honors, even under a deposed kingdom.
+Born under the monarchy was her son, the primogeniture heir, Prince Robert Keoua Kalanikupuapaʻikalaninui Wilcox, having his first daughter, Princess Helena Kalokuokamaile, who was hanai and raised by the Princess Theresa Owana Kaʻohelelani Laʻanui and became head of the royal house as the absolute primogeniture heir after her death in 1944.
+Her daughter, Princess Owana Kaʻōhelelani Salazar succeeded her and became the head of the royal house in 1988, continuing the responsibilities of the royal prerogatives and the fons honorum.
+Giving the right to maintain royal titles and the right to appoint royal titles and honors, even under a deposed kingdom.

-Her son, Crown Prince Noa DeGuair will succeed her.
+Her son, HRH Prince Noa Kalokuokamaile III will succeed her.

 Re-establishing International Relations